erwbgy/puppet-ccfe/README.md

 ## Usage

-The recommended usage is to place the configuration in a hiera config file and just include the runit module in your puppet configuration:
+The recommended usage is to place the configuration in a hiera config file and just include the ccfe module in your puppet configuration:

     include ccfe